solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 - If your server administrator user name and password are correct.
 - If you have configured firewall rule for your client machine.
 - If you have configured firewall rule for the server instance.
-- If you've configured your server with private access in virtual networking, make sure - your client machine is in the same virtual network.
+- If you have configured your server with private access in virtual networking, make sure - your client machine is in the same virtual network.

 Note that if you enable PgBouncer on your instance of Flexible Server and want to connect through it, because it runs on port 6432, it is port 6432 that your IT department must open for outbound traffic.